 Las Rías Baixas, also known as ‘Tropical Galicia’, is a coastal area in the south of Galicia.
 I’m convinced many people first association with this area is wine.
-The area is the best know area of the four official wine regions in Galicia.
+The area is the best known area of the four official wine regions in Galicia.
 The wine region Rías Baixas is named after the region it belongs to en that we talk about on this page.

 Translated Rías Baixas means ‘lower sea estuaries’.
 This region contains the most southern rias of Galicia which are characterized by their vastness.
 The rías of the Rías Baixas go deeper into the country then the estuaries of the northern part of Galicia, the Rías Altas, and they are also more quiet.
 Where the Rías Altas are famous because of their savagery, the Rías Baixas are more quiet thanks to some inlands who are positioned like gatekeepers and slow down the Atlantic Ocean.